 Place the squash halves skin side down on a large baking tray and drizzle the flesh with olive oil and season with salt and pepper.
 I like to use a brush to make sure everything is evenly coated.

-Flip the squash over so it lays cut side down on the baking sheet.
+Flip the squash over so it’s cut side down on the baking sheet.
 For best results, always roast squash cut side down.
-This way, the flesh side to have maximum contact with the pan, helping it caramelize and develop even more flavor.
+This allows the flesh side to have maximum contact with the pan, helping it caramelize and develop even more flavor.

-Roast the squash halves at 375 degrees for 40-50 minutes until they are soft and pierce easily with a fork.
+Roast the squash halves in a 375 degree oven for 40-50 minutes until soft and easily pierced with a fork.
 Use tongs to flip the squash over and scoop out all of the soft creamy goodness into a large bowl.
 Use a potato masher to mash in butter, milk or seasonings of your choice to taste.

 For a super smooth and creamy puree, you could also use a food processor or a hand mixer.
 Serve it up just like you would a side of mashed potatoes!